leon1003/KinOrtho/README.md

 * **-i <inflation_value>**
 	* This value handles for affecting cluster granularity. (default: 1.5)
 * **-e <min_ev>**
 	* Minimal E-value.
-The E-value '0' from BLAST output will be replaced by the value of minimal E-value. (default: 1e-200)
+This value will replace the E-value '0' in BLAST output. (default: 1e-200)

 ## Example datasets